Phylum: Magnoliophyta - Class: Equisetopsida - Order: Primulales - Family: Primulaceae

 In Britain the Oxlip is now restricted to eastern England, but in mainland Europe this lovely spring wildflower is much more widespread, particularly in places where Primroses Primula vulgaris are either absent or very scarce.

-The Oxlips shown on the left and below were photographed in the foothills of the Rhodopi mountains in Bulgaria in mid June.
+The Oxlips shown on above were photographed in the foothills of the Rhodopi mountains in Bulgaria in mid June.
 This lovely spring flower also occurs in Slovenia, where we found a few stragglers still in bloom on the snow line of the Julian Alps in mid June 2014.

 The Oxlip likes damp conditions including woodlands and woodland edges; it flowers from early spring onwards but the greater the altitude the later the flowers tend to appear.

 In Britain true Oxlips bloom from April to June.

 The specific epithet elatior means tall - a reference to the erect stature of the plants, which are usually taller than Primroses Primula vulgaris.

 The Oxlip is the county wildflower of Suffolk, which is home to most of Britain's wild Oxlip population.